 —Annie Dillard from Pilgrim at Tinker Creek

-REFLECTION 5: Age of Aquarius clothing
+Age of Aquarius clothing

-THE PROBLEM WITH 18 EAST’S clothing drops is that by the time you get their emailed updates all of the new clothing has sold out.
+THE PROBLEM WITH 18 EAST’S clothing drops is that by the time you get their newsletter updates all of the new clothing has sold out.
 The way around this is to follow their Instagram, which posts the new stuff sooner—and then to call their brick-and-mortar store and place your order over the phone.
 COVID had me drastically switch up what I was wearing at home throughout last year.
 I dropped fitted clothing and got into the comfortable sorts of loose pants, shirts, and sweaters that Antonio Ciongoli’s 18 East produce.
 I predict Ciongoli’s style of clothing is the sartorial future that’s already happening now—especially as boxy office buildings and skyscrapers are abandoned and the earth reclaims zombie hives like Silicon Valley.
-Because of the way Ciongoli blends cultural patterns and surprising textures so effortlessly, I consider him to be the Age of Aquarius’ preeminent designer.
+Because of the way Ciongoli blends cultural patterns and surprising textures so effortlessly, I consider him to be one of the Age of Aquarius’ preeminent designers.
 18 East is sustainability-oriented too.
 And the guys that work in their store are cute.
 Read more about 18 West on GQ.
 (And marvel at my new shirt below.
 If only it had been delivered by the model.)